Adjunct Professorial Lecturer

 World Languages and Cultures

 - A native of Bolivia, Prof. Marin-Dale’s doctoral studies focused on corporate and international law.
 In recent years, her attention has turned to social issues concerning the indigenous peoples of South America, and she presently serves as a human rights consultant to various indigenous organizations.
 She has conducted over a decade of research on Andean themes, and teaches courses on the Andean colonial chronicles, Andean mythology and Native Andean cultures.
-Her upcoming book is entitled Decoding the Secrets of Andean Mythology, which analyzes Native Andean mythology primarily from a symbolic and interdisciplinary perspective.
+Her upcoming book is entitled Decoding Andean Mythology, which analyzes Native Andean mythology primarily from a symbolic and interdisciplinary perspective.

 DegreesJuris Doctorate, Law, George Washington University National Law Center